pycondor/pycondor/docs/examples/dagman.rst

 *****************

-We'll assume we've defined paths to the directories where we'd like our submit, log, etc. files to be written to.
+We'll assume we've defined paths to the directories where we'd like our submit, log, output, and error files to be written.

 .. code-block:: python